 The complete traditional yoga nidra guides us through an 8 stage process of awareness of the 5 levels of being, the koshas (body, breath, mind, intuitive widom, spirit).
-Shining the light of awareness into aspects of our being lights them up with the energy and power of consciousness and yoga nidra is considered to be one of the most deeply healing yoga practices.
+Bringing awareness to each of the koshas in this way, gives us the perspective of them as the ephemeral content of Being and ourselves as Being itself.
+Directing the light and power of consciousness and energy (prana) into all aspects of our being is considered to be one of the most deeply healing and freeing yoga practices.

-A special feature of yoga nidra is the programming of the unconscious with a Sankalpa, a positive intention or resolve, which is mentally repeated at the start and end of each session.
+A special feature of yoga nidra is the programming of the mind with a Sankalpa, a positive intention or suggestion, which is mentally repeated at the start and end of each session.
+This takes root as a deep resolve, which operates unconsciously to guide us towards what will help fulfil the intention or away from what could get in the way.
+We can often be so surprised by the ways the mind finds to do this that it seems like magic.

 Please note that, although helpful in cases of mild depression, yoga nidra may not be suitable if you are suffering from severe depression or psychosis.